-Last part where MM will flush heavy sell market orders (seen on tape) in order to destroy bid liquidity and push price under lows.
-Usually once the lows are taken out huge selling liquidity will hit the tape but at same time also buying as the MM is trying to fill into offers.
-Best asset to watch tape around this part will be ETH, assets like XRP that have too high supply of overall coins are harder to read on tape around clearout levels.
-The lower the supply of asset the easier it will be to read the tape, or to say more meaningful each order passed on tape will be.
+Last part, MM will flush heavy sell market orders (seen on tape) to destroy bid liquidity and push the price under lows.
+Usually, once the lows are taken out, huge selling liquidity will hit the tape but at the same time also buying as the MM is trying to fill into offers.
+The best asset to watch tape around this part will be ETH, assets like XRP that have a too high supply of overall coins are harder to read on tape around clearout levels.
+The lower the supply of assets, the easier it will be to read the tape or say more meaningful each order passed on tape.

-Basic principle of targeted clearout is the participation of retailers strongly on certain side of market, which MM will hunt to liquidate.
-Example bellow on long (crypto) and short (small cap stocks) side.
+The basic principle of targeted clearout is the participation of retailers strongly on a certain side of the market, which MM will hunt to liquidate.
+Example bellow on long (crypto) and short (small-cap stocks) side.

 Since clearout is a process of liquidation present across all markets it is well worthy for traders to get familiar with such a concept.
 Study it on historical charts first, get familiar with the pattern, and if possible collect a large sample base of plays and filter them by the grade of play (A vs B) and notice what commonalities the A plays share since those are the one's trader should focus on to trade them.
 After one does enough historical research the whole concept starts to make a lot more sense on live market action for traders to execute on.